kingdonb/eks-cluster/README.md

 eksctl create cluster --config-file=cluster.config
 ```

+## Bootstrap Repo

+This EKS cluster config is for bootstrapping into the [kingdonb/fleet-infra][]
+Git repository, and uses Flux to manage everything, save for the cluster create
+that's done by hand with `eksctl`, which we can follow according to these docs.

 ## CDCon + GitOpsCon and Open Source Summit NA

 If you are attending one of the talks, you may skip to the [Roadmap of Talks][]